 1. Talk To Someone Outside The Office

 We oftentimes work so closely with certain individuals they become like our work-husbands and work-wives.
-We develop close emotional ties with these people, barring the romantic or sexual aspects and we rely on them for their help and advice in professional and personal situations.
+We develop close emotional ties with these people, barring the romantic aspects and we rely on them for their help and advice in professional and personal situations.
 But when you catch feelings, it's time to turn to friends outside the office.
 Those who are not involved with your work will have a clearer view of the situation.
-You want advice that's in your best interest, not tainted by office politics or gossip.
+You want advice that's in your best interest, not tainted by office gossip.
 If talking with friends isn't quelling the desire, it may be time to turn to a therapist.
 A professional can help you get to the root of the issue, and make a game-plan for how to deal with the feelings appropriately.
 It's literally their job to help you parse these difficult emotions— so sitting on that couch can be well-worth the dough.

 2. Increase Your Social Activities